-As the data suggests, many Canadian municipalities are exploring alternative options to VBM such as electronic voting.
-Though the City of St. John's is limited legislatively in terms of the electoral processes permitted under the Municipal Elections Act, it should continue to lobby the Province to explore innovative and progressive options that achieve both democratic inclusivity and cost efficiency.
+As the data suggests, many Canadian municipalities are exploring alternative options to VBM.
+Though the City of St. John's is limited legislatively in terms of the electoral processes permitted under the Municipal Elections Act, it should continue to lobby the Province to explore innovative and progressive options that achieve both democratic inclusivity and cost efficiency while ensuring the security and privacy of voting is paramount.